krelltin/mandelbrot-1/README.md

 # mandelbrot
 Learn about Mandelbrot properties and attempt to create it in the computer

-After researching for 8 hours and multiple Wikipedia/Google pages later: we have success.
+8 hours of researching multiple Wikipedia/Google pages,

+2 Hours of planning with pseudocode, and

+1 Hour of debugging later: We have Success!

 # Sample Outputs